GuruSaju/Cloudy-with-a-chance-of-ExpressJS/WeatherAppwithExpress/README.md

 Express Middleware (functions that have access to the req and res bodies) in order to preform more advanced tasks.
 body-parser middleware. body-parser allows us to make use of the key-value pairs stored on the req-body object
 Command: npm install body-parser --save

+to get an api key to use the weather API go to https://home.openweathermap.org/users/sign_up to sign up for a new account (free) and generate an API key and use it